Merewether, New South Wales

 Merewether (/ˈmɛrɪ,wɛðər/) is a former Municipality and today a suburb of Newcastle, New South Wales, Australia, located 3 km from Newcastle's central business district with a population of around 11,000.
 The suburb stretches 3 km from Merewether Beach in the east to Adamstown in the west.

 Establishment

 Merewether was originally part of the Burwood Estate, and takes its name from the owner, Edward Christopher Merewether.
-The Church of England parish church is St. Augustine, in Llewellyn Street, the land and cost of erection met by Mr. Edward Merewether.
+The Anglican parish church is St. Augustine, in Llewellyn Street, the land and cost of erection met by Mr. Edward Merewether.
 It became the centre of a new Provisional District in the Diocese of Newcastle in 1890.
 In 1891 the Census gave the population as 4,700.
 Merewether was incorporated as a Municipality in 1885, covering 1110 acre and 31 km of streets.
 The Mayor in 1901 was David Lloyd, a funeral director who resided in Railway Street.
 In 1938 an Act of the New South Wales Parliament created a "City of Greater Newcastle", incorporating 11 municipalities into one local government area, including Merewether.
 The former Council Chambers, opposite the Post Office, became the clubhouse of the Australian Returned Services League.